 Hon.
-Justice Dr Mumba Malila SC is a judge of the Supreme Court.
-He was appointed to the Supreme Court on 28th February 2014.
+Justice Dr Mumba Malila, SC is the Chief Justice of the Republic of Zambia.
+He was appointed Chief Justice on 22nd December , 2021.
 He holds a Bachelor of Laws degree from the University of Zambia, a Master of Laws degree from the University of Cambridge, a Master of Laws degree in International Business Law from the University of Cumbria and a Doctor of Laws degree from the University of Pretoria.
 He also holds a post-graduate Certificate in Human Rights from the Rene Casin Institute of Human Rights, Strasbourg, France.
 He was admitted to the Zambian Bar as an Advocate in 1989 and took silk as State Counsel in December 2006.

-Justice Malila possesses vast legal experience.
-Prior to his appointment as Supreme Court Judge, he served in various positions in the Zambian legal profession.
+Prior to his current appointment, he served as Supreme Court Judge from 2014 to 2021.
+Justice Malila possesses vast legal experience, having served in various positions in the Zambian legal profession.
 He was a University of Zambia Law Lecturer between 1989 and 1993, 2002 and 2006, and 2010 and 2011.
 During his tenure as a Lecturer at the University of Zambia, he served as Assistant Dean (Research) and Assistant Dean (Post-Graduate).

 Justice Malila also practiced as a legal practitioner with Christopher Russell Cook & Co and was an Honorary Assessor and Lecturer at the Zambia Institute of Advanced Legal Education (ZIALE).
 He was appointed Legal Manager of Meridien Financial Services in 1993 and worked as Group Legal Counsel and Company Secretary of the Emerging Markets Investments Zambia Group of companies.
 He is the founder and was Managing Partner of the law firm, Phoenix Partners, which was later renamed Mumba Malila & Partners.